openstack/api-site/firstapp/source/durability.rst

 success' to your API call.
-It will always work to ensure that there are three copies of your objects (by default) at all times - replicating them around the system in case of hardware failure, maintanance, network outage or any other kind of breakage.
+It will always work to ensure that there are three copies of your objects (by default) at all times - replicating them around the system in case of hardware failure, maintenance, network outage or any other kind of breakage.
 This is very convenient for app creation - you can just dump objects into object storage and not have to care about any of this additional work to keep them safe.